-Nevada law prohibits sexual contact between students and their schoolteachers.
+NRS 201.540 prohibits sexual contact between students and their schoolteachers in Nevada.
 It makes no difference if the child is above the Nevada age of consent (16).
 A conviction of this Nevada sex crime not only carries prison but also disgraces the teacher's career.
 However a skilled Las Vegas criminal defense lawyer may be able to negotiate or litigate a favorable resolution that keeps the teacher out of custody and saves his/her credentials and career.

-This article outlines the Nevada offense of sexual conduct between students and teachers.
+This article outlines the Nevada offense of sexual conduct between students and teachers under NRS 201.540.
 Scroll down to learn about the law, punishments, and common defenses in Las Vegas.

 The legal definition of "sexual conduct between teachers and pupils" in Las Vegas, Nevada, forbids the following behaviors between school employees and students:

 - any oral-genital contact including fellatio or cunnilingus

 - physical contact with the teacher's or student's unclothed genitals or pubic area for the purpose of arousing or gratifying the sexual desire of either person

 - penetration, however slight, of an object into a genital or anal opening of the body of the teacher or student for the purpose of arousing or gratifying the sexual desire of either person